 American public.
 Time and time again, public opinion has heartily supported the

 return and protection of this iconic creature.
-Write a letter to the editor in support of wolves, tell the U.S. Forest Service and U.S. Fish and Wildlife Service to ban trapping in the range of lobos in New Mexico, and advocate to release more captive lobos back into the wild.
+Write a letter to the editor in support of wolves, and then tell the U.S. Forest Service and U.S. Fish and Wildlife Service to ban trapping in the range of lobos in New Mexico.